Coronavirus (COVID-19) information

 The National Down Syndrome Society (US)

-The National Down Syndrome Society has shared resources about Coronavirus and Down syndrome.
+The National Down Syndrome Society has shared resources about COVID-19 and Down syndrome.
 These guides answer questions about:

 - What may be unique about the virus in people with Down syndrome.